 Why Study at IDS

-Our teaching and learning courses are embedded within the work of the Institute's research which, is organised in six closely linked multidisciplinary teams and a growing number of international, multi-partner research projects.
+Our teaching and learning courses are embedded within the work of the Institute's research, which is organised in a number of thematic research and knowledge clusters and a growing number of international, multi-partner research projects.

 The core questions we address, reflected in everything we do, are: